 This 25-year-old mom left her three kids behind to fight ISIS

-A North Carolina mother of three and Army veteran has flown to Iraq and is training with the Kurdish Peshmerga to fight ISIS, according to reports.
+A North Carolina mom of three and Army veteran has flown to Iraq and is training with the Kurdish Peshmerga to fight ISIS, according to reports.

 Samantha Johnston felt the U.S. wasn't doing enough to stop ISIS, so the former Army geospatial engineer left her kids with a caregiver and joined the fight.
 Now, she's training as part of a Kurdish quick reaction force, conducting daily drills and anticipating an attack by ISIS.